bitburner-official/bitburner-src/markdown/bitburner.ns.spawn.md

 Because this function immediately terminates the script, it does not have a return value.

-Running this function with a numThreads argument of 0 or less will cause a runtime error.
+Running this function with 0 or fewer threads will cause a runtime error.

 ## Example